Connie Francis Sings Modern Italian Hits: Background

 The album's twelve tracks were chosen from a total of twenty-four finished recordings cut between November 9, 1961 and November 3, 1962.
 Arrangements were provided by Cliff Parman, Giulio Libano and LeRoy Holmes.

 All three versions of the opening track, "Al di là" (for further details see below), were released either as a single or Extended Play (EP).
-Although the bilingual Italian/English version only peaked at # 90 in the United States, "Al di là" became Francis's most successful Italian single recording internationally, peaking at No. 1 in several countries.
+Although the bilingual Italian/English version only peaked at No. 90 in the United States, "Al di là" became Francis's most successful Italian single recording internationally, peaking at No. 1 in several countries.

+Chart performance

+The album debuted on Billboard magazine's Top LP's chart in the issue dated February 16, 1963, peaking at No. 103 during a five-week run on the chart.
+The album debuted on Cashbox magazine's Top 100 Albums chart in the issue dated January 26, 1963, and was ranked much higher by the magazine, peaking at No. 43 during a ten-week run on the chart.